Home / State Benefits / Arizona

 What benefits do Arizona veterans get?

-Arizona offers veteran benefits across property tax, education, vehicle, recreation.
-Highlights include Property Tax Exemption, Total Property Tax Exemption, Tuition Waiver.
+Arizona offers veteran benefits across property tax, income tax, education, employment, vehicle, recreation, veterans home, financial.
+Highlights include Veterans with a Disability Property Tax Exemption (A.R.S.
+42-11111), Military Retirement Pay Subtraction (100%), VA Disability Compensation Not Taxed.
 Eligibility varies — some benefits require a VA disability rating, 100% P&T status, or combat service.

 What property tax exemption do disabled veterans get in Arizona?